linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Financial Risk Analysis.md

 	- How do we combine ratios or assess probability of default?
 	- Similar to prediction of fraud or accounting manipulations
 ### BANKRUPTCY PREDICTION MODELS
-- Altman's Z score (1968) - Godfather of all bankruptcy prediction models
+- Altman's Z score (1968) - Godfather of all [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] prediction models
 - Modified versions of Z score model
 - Ohlson model (1980)
 	- Econometric improvement but conceptually similar